 12. Statutory reserve

 The statutory reserve is formed by setting aside 10% of the net income annually.
 The Ordinary General Assembly may discontinue this allocation when the said reserve reaches 30% of the share capital.
-No amounts have been deducted to the statutory reserve during the year 2022, given that the statutory reserve has reached the minimum required to be formed.
-This reserve is not available for distribution.

 13. Employees' defined benefit obligations